syncfusion-content/flutter-docs/Flutter/linear-gauge/how-to/custom-widget-on-flutterflow.md

 ---
 layout: post
-title: Cartesian Charts widget in FlutterFlow | Syncfusion
+title: Linear Gauge widget in FlutterFlow | Syncfusion
-description: Learn here all about adding Syncfusion Cartesian Charts widget in FlutterFlow.
+description: Learn here all about adding Syncfusion Linear Gauge widget in FlutterFlow.
-platform: flutter
+platform: Flutter
-control: Chart
+control: SfLinearGauge
 documentation: ug
 ---

-# How to add Syncfusion Cartesian Chart widget in FlutterFlow?
+# How to add Syncfusion Linear Gauge widget in FlutterFlow?

 ## Overview

 [FlutterFlow](https://app.flutterflow.io/dashboard) enables you to create native applications using its graphical interface, reducing the need to write extensive amounts of code.
 Additionally, it offers the capability to include custom widgets that are not included in the default [FlutterFlow](https://app.flutterflow.io/dashboard) widget collection.
-This article explains how to incorporate our SfCartesianChart widget as a custom widget in [FlutterFlow](https://app.flutterflow.io/dashboard).
+This article explains how to incorporate our SfLinearGauge widget as a custom widget in [FlutterFlow](https://app.flutterflow.io/dashboard).

 ### Create a new project